|Monday||3:00 p.m. to 10:00 p.m.|

 Photos and Videos

 - What should the customer know about your pricing (e.g., discounts, fees)?$50 per lesson, hour lessons.
-Sliding scale pricing.
-No commitment necessary.
-Flexible scheduling.
 No cancelation charges or materials fee.

 - What is your typical process for working with a new customer?Students arrive and talk with me about their guitar ambitions, why they want lessons and what they feel like they can't do or would like to do better.
 I give each student a materials folder and we start figuring out what's important and how to practice better to get better.
 We'll start playing and I demonstrate guitar concepts through everyday songs and whatever the student likes while taking notes on google docs for the student to refer to later.
-Kids play pitch-matching and music drawing games along the way.
-Both kids and adults track metronome speeds on a drum machine to show progress.
+Specifically I keep a running list of repertoire, tempo records, any specific problem areas technique-wise, and instructions on what and how to practice.
+I stress the difference between practice and play and encourage both to happen in equal amounts.
+Kids play pitch-matching and fretboard drawing games along the way.
+All students become involved in reading and writing TAB and chord charts.

 - What education and/or training do you have that relates to your work?1.
-Reflections on being self taught through high school remind me how fun and exciting it is learning to play and get better at guitar.
-2. Reflections on my 1st guitar lesson in junior year of college to aid in a jazz improv class I was taking remind me of the necessity for understanding music fundamentals in order to grow.
+Reflections on being self taught remind me how fun and exciting it to play music.
+2. Reflections on my 1st guitar lesson in junior year of college remind me of the value that playing intelligently and has in finding one’s musical voice.